AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-time-spent.md

   </tr>
   <tr>
    <td colname="col1"> <p>Time spent per visitor (Seconds) </p> </td>
-   <td colname="col2"> <p><i>Total seconds spent / (unique visitor - bounce unique visitors)</i> </p> <p>Represents the average amount of time visitors interact with a specific dimension item across the visitor’s lifetime (length of their cookie). </p> </td>
+   <td colname="col2"> <p><i>Total seconds spent / (unique visitor - bounce unique visitors)</i> </p> <p>Represents the average amount of time visitors interact with a specific dimension item across the visitor's lifetime (length of their cookie). </p> </td>
    <td colname="col3"> <p>Analysis Workspace </p> <p>Reports &amp; Analytics </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Average time spent on site (Seconds) </p> </td>
    <td colname="col2"> <p>Represents the total amount of time visitors interact with a specific dimension item, per sequence with a dimension item.
-It is not just limited to “site” averages as the name suggests.
+It is not just limited to "site" averages as the name suggests.
 See How Time Spent is Calculated section for more information on sequences. </p> <p>Note:  This metric will very likely differ from Time Spent per Visit at a dimension item level due to the differences in the denominator in the calculation. </p> </td>
    <td colname="col3"> <p>Analysis Workspace </p> <p>Reports &amp; Analytics (shown in minutes) </p> <p>Report Builder (shown in minutes) </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Average time spent on page </p> </td>
-   <td colname="col2"> <p><b>Deprecated metric. </b> </p> <p>We recommend that you use ‘Average time spent on site’ if average time for a dimension item is needed. </p> </td>
+   <td colname="col2"> <p><b>Deprecated metric. </b> </p> <p>We recommend that you use ‘Average time spent on site' if average time for a dimension item is needed. </p> </td>
    <td colname="col3"> <p>Report Builder (when a dimension is in the request) </p> </td>
   </tr>
   <tr>